How do you manage stress at work? Are you overwhelmed? You are not alone!

 The difference for me was in how I experienced my work day, not that people changed, but I had completely turned around the way I perceived my experience at work.

-You also can change your perception of your work situation.
+You also can change your perception of your situation using these tips.

-When you interact with others at work, do you:
+When you interact with others at work (or in life), do you:

 - feel like you are compromising your inner confidence and desires to satisfy someone else’s opinion?

 - have to carefully select your words to make sure they are coming out ‘right’?